Spouse’s International Cultural Exchange (SpICE) Program

 When & Where

-We meet on Thursday mornings 10:00 – 12:00 noon at the LTG (R) Richard Chilcoat International Student Center, room number 154 in George C. Marshall Hall.
+We meet from September through April on Thursday mornings 10:00 – 12:00 noon at the LTG (R) Richard Chilcoat International Student Center, room number 154 in George C. Marshall Hall.
 Meetings are held in an informal and relaxed manner.
 Dress is casual.
 Advance notice will be given for special on and off site activities.

 Participation is strictly voluntary and is open to family members of NDU’s International Community, as well as Americans recruited from NDU Spouse Clubs, Faculty and Staff.